 It doesn’t really become a problem until the fateful day comes when you do lose the data and suddenly your entire world collapses.

-I’ve been in information security now for over 20 years and with all the changes that have come there are still only a handful of things that we recommend that people do, not matter what.
-Pretty near the top of that list is ensuring that we back up our data.
+I’ve been in information security now for over 30 years and with all the changes that have come there are still only a handful of things that we recommend that people do, not matter what.
+Pretty near the top of that list is ensuring that you back up our data.

 Information security is about the confidentiality, integrity, and availability of data.
 That third tenant availability is so often overlooked.